bntti/animelist/README.md

   - Setting to show hidden anime (There are no hidden anime in Heroku because of database table size restrictions)
   - Statistics of watched anime
   - Seeing others' profiles
-- `/related`
-  - Seeing related anime that are not on your list

-### Features that I might add if I have enough time
-- Adding users as friends
-- Watch history

 ## Running project
 ### Initializing